 This half day driving tour is an opportunity to see Colombia’s capital city from the comfort of an air conditioned vehicle.
 Vibrant and diverse Bogotá, the countries capital and commercial back bone.
 Colombia's bustling metropolis is a mix of old and new, trendy and traditional, Stately and charming.
 Home to a dazzling array of museums, churches, colonial mansions and stately buildings Bogotá has a fine balance between its historical past and its movement in to the future.
 It is sometimes called the Athens of South America.
 Bogotá is now Colombia's largest financial, political, and cultural centre.
 The National University of Colombia and many other universities located there make Bogotá the nation's chief educational centre.
 Bogota is for many people the gateway city in to Colombia, and a fine start point for your Colombian adventure.
 On this tour you will see the historic colonial centre of the city, the vibrant mid-town and the prosperous northern sector of a city that offers surprises at every turn.
 No visit to Bogota is complete without a visit to the amazing Gold Museum & Botero Museum and the city is home to many other fine museums and art galleries.

-Domestic flight between Bogota and Armenia with Avianca Airlines.
-The flight duration is approximately 1 hour.
+Domestic flight between Bogota and Cartagena.
+The flight duration is approximately 1.5 hours.

 Airport transfer with private vehicle, and driver to the Quindio Coffee Region.